 Hello, Weekend Freewriters.

-We are trying to do something new.
 The three prompts are in one post now - there is lots of space between them.
 No peeking 😉

 Weekend FreeWrite - The First Sentence - scroll down for the prompt

 As many of you know, the weekend freewrite is a different beast if you do the three prompt option.
 Have fun!!